John William Ellis: Early life and family

 The sources are sometimes not quite in agreement as to dates, or people over the next decade, but it seems that in December 1882 (or 1883), John and Kauki moved to Kihikihi, where John built a new store.
 J.W.
-Ellis House is now a heritage building at 37a Whitaker Street, Kihikihi.
+Ellis House is now a heritage building at 37a Whitaker Street, Kihikihi and he continued with the store until at least 1893.
 Henry Valder joined as a partner in 1884.
 The old store and home at Motakotako burnt down about 1885.

 John's first venture into timber milling seems to have started at Ōrākau, near Kihikihi in 1884, though other sources say it wasn't until 1886.
 He then employed 4 men on 2 saw benches, powered by an 8 hp portable steam engine.

 John moved to Ōtorohanga in 1885, where he became postmaster and opened another store with Valder and John Taonui Hetet, of Ngāti Maniapoto descent.
-J T Hetet & Co built the first building in Te Kuiti, then joining with John, also just before the arrival of the railway construction gangs, though still there when a raid at the store resulted in a police invasion in 1890.
+J T Hetet & Co built the first building in Te Kūiti, then joining with John, also just before the arrival of the railway construction gangs, though still there when a raid at the store resulted in a police invasion in 1890.
 Between the mid 1880s and mid 1890s Ellis Bros & Valder stores were set up at Tokaanu, Taupō and followed the navvies up the North Island Main Trunk line as it was built, with stores at Hunterville, Ōhingaiti and Taihape.
 Valder sold his interest in the stores in 1900 and returned to England, but was soon to reappear in John's business life.

 In 1888, or 1889 (though his obituary said he was 33) John married his second wife, Manawa Hinewai (her obituary said she was born in Tauranga, daughter of Major F Francis), of Kihikihi (a close relative of Ngāti Maniapoto chief, Rewi) and they had 4 children, Stanley, Percy, Marjorie (Mrs Rickets) and Sidney.
 Sidney, was wounded near Cairo in 1916 (or in the Dardanelles in 1915) and returned later that year to be a timber merchant.
 Stanley became an engineer, Percy a farmer at Puketarata, near Ōtorohanga, and Sidney, who was back by 1919, stayed in sawmilling.
 Stanley died on 3 February 1946, aged 58.